ibm-cloud-docs/vpc/console-tutorial.md

 ## Configuring the security group for the instance
 {: #configuring-the-security-group}
+{: step}

 You can configure the security group to define the inbound and outbound traffic that is allowed for the instance.
 For example, after you configure ACL rules for the subnet based on your company's security policies, you can further restrict traffic for specific instances depending on their workloads.

 To configure the security group: